 A few years ago, it was only possible to register domains that contained ASCII characters.
-This caused difficulties because sometimes domains could not exactly represent the desired string for registration and the domain registrants had to find an alternative name.
+This caused difficulties, because often domains could not exactly represent the desired string for registration, and the domain registrants had to find an alternative name.

 To solve this issue with local language scripts, the so called IDN (Internationalized Domain Names) registrations have been introduced.

 IDN allows you to reserve domain names of all known languages (scripts).

 The technical process for enabling it could be briefly summarized as a conversion of all entered characters to ASCII characters, thus allowing the existing infrastructure to operate with IDN.
 The result of such conversion is called PUNYCODE.
 We show the PUNYCODE presentation in our registration procedure for your convenience.